Vegetables in containers

 - Pots, troughs and grow-bags can all be used to allow gardeners without time or room for a vegetable plot to grow fresh, tasty produce

 - Container-grown vegetables can be started off in a glasshouse, conservatory or porch for earlier crops

 - Smaller containers can result in a lack of moisture and nutrients for plant roots.
 Aim for containers with a depth and width of at least 45cm (18in), otherwise frequent watering and feeding will be needed

-- Use sterile proprietary potting composts to obtain best results
+- Use sterile peat-free potting compost suitable for the purpose (e.g. multi-purpose or container compost) to obtain best results

-- The soil-based compost John Innes No 3 is especially easy to manage, but other composts, including peat-free varieties, are also suitable
+- Peat-free John Innes No 3 (a soil-based compost) is especially easy to manage, but other peat-free composts are also suitable

 - Compost in grow-bags is often both good value and reasonable quality

 - Home-made mixtures of two parts soil and one part well rotted organic matter fortified with extra fertiliser can be an economical substitute, but home-made mixtures are not sterile, so may pose a risk for pest and disease problems

 - Organic growers who wish to avoid fertiliser use can get good results from mixing well-rotted manure into the potting compost in the lower half of their containers – 20 per cent by volume should be sufficient